Canada Passport Photo Size: Exact Dimensions & Rules

 Digital manipulation.
 IRCC prohibits retouching that alters your natural appearance.
 Basic adjustments to brightness and contrast are acceptable.
 Skin smoothing, blemish removal, or feature alteration are not.

-How to Take a Canadian Passport Photo at Home
+Preparing a Canadian Passport Photo

-Taking the shot:
+Before the shot:

-- Resize to 590×826 pixels at 300 DPI for print, or 1180×1652 pixels for high-quality digital submission
+- Resize to 590×826 pixels at 300 DPI for print reference, or check the digital file falls between 1200×1800 and 3000×4500 pixels

 Digital vs Print Submissions